 A national myth is a revealing account of an incident about the nation’s past.
 Such myths often serve as an important national symbol and affirm a set of national values.
 A widespread myth may sometimes take the form of a national epic.

-The myth of the foundation of Rome is the tale of Romulus and Remus, which Virgil broadened in his Aeneid with the odyssey of Aeneas.
-In which his line of descendants leading to the famous twins and their descent from his royal line, fitted into the already established canon of events.
+The myth of the foundation of Rome is the tale of Romulus and Remus.
+Virgil had broadened the Romulus and Remus tale in his Aeneid to include the odyssey of Aeneas.
+In the Aeneid, the line of descendants leading to the famous twins and their descent started with Aeneas and his royal line.

-Similarly, the Old Testament’s story of the Exodus serves as the founding myth for the community of Israel, telling how God delivered the Israelites from slavery and how they, therefore, belonged to him through the Covenant of Mount Sinai.
+Similarly, the Old Testament’s story of the Exodus serves as the founding myth for the community of Israel.
+The Exodus reveals how God delivered the Israelites from slavery and how they, therefore, belonged to him through the Covenant of Mount Sinai.

 - Colossus of Constantine